kanakasw/Sigmaflw_repo/README.md

 ### Built With
  This application is generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.
- It uses Java development enviroment and Pentaho API at server side.
+ It uses SpringBoot, Spring REST, Spring Data JPA, Maven and Pentaho API to build Data Integration Service.

 ### Prerequisites
  - Pentaho Data Integration Tool need to be installed on local machine.